mdoege/PyTuroChamp/README.md

 It is also possible and perhaps easier—especially on Windows—to launch Python directly from the GUI as in the Arena screenshot below.
 (Note that no log or PGN files will be created then, because the working directory will be somewhere where Python cannot create files.)

-If you want to use one of the other engines besides pyturochamp.py, add "bare" or "newt" as additional command line parameters.
+If you want to use one of the other engines besides pyturochamp.py, add an additional command line parameter to ptc_xboard.py: newt, ptc, bare, plan, soma, bern, torres, or rmove.

 Cute Chess (Linux):